 Wilson attended a timeshare presentation and acquired the timeshare product.
 In doing so, she entered into a fixed sum loan agreement with Link Financial Ltd (Link).

 The loan was solely acquired to fund the purchase of the timeshare product.
 The purchase price was just over £20,000.
-Wilson [when acquiring the loan] did falsely provided particulars of her income and despite being unemployed at the time.
+Wilson [when acquiring the loan] did falsely provide particulars of her income and despite being unemployed at the time.

-The timeshare contract provided that “if Wilson did not make any payment due under the contract within 14 days’ notice”, the timeshare seller (vender) could rescind the contract and she would forfeit all money paid.
+The timeshare contract provided that “if Wilson did not make any payment due under the contract within 14 days’ notice”, the timeshare seller (vendor) could rescind the contract and she would forfeit all money paid.

 Wilson had a mind to appeal and did just so, pleading that the contract was unfair because of the effect of rescission and forfeiture.
-She explained that she could not rely upon the inherent capital value of the timeshare to reduce the loan debt.
+She explained that she could not rely on the inherent capital value of the timeshare to reduce the loan debt.

-The dishonesty as to her income claim was relevant as that was not the basis upon which the agreement was rescinded and therefore, its causative weight and relevance was much lower than it might otherwise have been.
+The dishonesty as to her income claim was relevant as that was not the basis upon which the agreement was rescinded and therefore, its causative weight and relevance were much lower than it might otherwise have been.